ifesdjeen/ifesdjeen.github.com/articles/lockless_concurrency.md

 verification discovers that data was in fact modified meanwhile, the operation will be restarted.

-Main assumption of the Optimistic Concurrency is that modifications won't be performed simultaneously all the time, retries will be infrequent and in majority of cases will never occur.
-Read patterns aren't taken into consideration, since in lockless systems they do not require any synchronisation whatsoever.
+The main assumption of the Optimistic Concurrency is that modifications won't be performed simultaneously all the time, retries will be infrequent and in the majority of cases will never occur.
+Read patterns aren't taken into consideration since in lockless systems they do not require any synchronisation whatsoever.

 Since update operations are allowed to (and eventually will) retry, they